Arktosum/sakthi-auto-components/logs.md

 Converted from MySQL to SQLite3,  which is a in-memory file based database.
 Install node packages only inside server folder to avoid clutter.

+Questions for HR:
+    -> How to give IDs to employees?